luizperes/studium/CONTRIBUTING.md

 ### Commit
 It is advisable to follow good commit messages practices for this project.
-You can [read more about this here](https://chris.beams.io/posts/git-commit/).
-I'll also use this same resource and cite what those best practices are:
+You may [read more about thats here](https://chris.beams.io/posts/git-commit/).
+I'll also use this very same resource and cite what the best practices are:

 - Separate subject from body with a blank line
 - Limit the subject line to 50 characters